kjswedberg/kjswedberg.github.io/2021January.md

 I also made a copy of the Jupyter Notebook script and used that copy to start looking into the file_HRNov-Data csv files.

+## January 20, 2021 and January 25, 2021

+Today, I continued to try to find a way to work around the errors that occur when trying to load the comtrade data with the comtrade object.
+The current error is "too many values to unpack (expected 2).